 Regardless of what you decide to do after Year 12, it is essential to meet the minimum standards in reading, writing and numeracy so that you increase your prospects of gaining employment or further training.
+This can be demonstrated by achieving Band 8 or higher in Year 9 or by passing the OLNA in reading, writing and numeracy in Year 10,11 or 12.
 The Foundation courses in Year 11 and 12 provide support to students who haven't met the minimum standards.
 These standards (and others) are also required to get into university.